mehmetkusken/rails-bike-project/README.md

 You will need to create a controller action that displays the information for a single bicycle.
 You will want the controller action to respond to a GET request to /bicycles/:id.

 ## Buy Bicycle
 You will have two option for payment method .
-You can make a payment via Paypal or you can pay via my app .
+You can make a payment via my app .
 You have to write your Credit card number Exp.year and security number .

 ## Sign Up
 There are two controller actions, one to display the user signup and one to process the form submission.
 The controller action that processes the form submission should create the user and save it to the database.